bglindner/SourceApp/README.md

 provide gzipped copies of the raw reads in FASTQ format.
 SourceApp requires a database of reference genomes with known source-associations.
-Consequently, a database was developed in parallel with this software through systematic literature review and should be downloaded for use at: <URL>
+Consequently, a database was developed in parallel with this software through systematic literature review and will be made available upon completion of that work (Graham et al, _in prep_)

 SourceApp reports metrics akin to prokaryotic cell fraction and has been bench marked in laboratory trials.
 SourceApp was found to perform best when fecal signal